srinikandula/ulip-backend/README.md

 **8.Making a ULIP request-**
-       1. Create an API Key from  frontend and copy passkey and secret key as  api-key and seckey from the frontend and do the following API request. i.The CURL code for making a POST request at VAHAAN
+       1. Create an API Key from  frontend and copy passkey and secret key as  api-key and seckey from the frontend and do the following API request.

+          i.
+The CURL code for making a POST request at VAHAAN :

             curl --location 'http://localhost:5000/aping/ulip/v1.0.0/VAHAN/01' \
             --header 'Accept: application/json' \
             --header 'Content-Type: application/json' \